iRacing License Explained – How To Progress in iRacing

 This guide is designed to help you navigate through the world of Thrustmaster.
 I'll run through all of Thrustmaster's sim racing products and show you which products you should consider buying, and which you should avoid.

-Thrustmaster is huge among sim racers, and sit alongside both Logitech and Fanatec as one of the most popular sim racing brands.
-Where Thrustmaster shine is in their mid-range sim racing wheels and peripherals.
+Thrustmaster is huge among sim racers and sits alongside both Logitech and Fanatec as one of the most popular sim racing brands.
+Where Thrustmaster shine, is in its mid-range sim racing wheels and peripherals.

 While Thrustmaster does offer products from budget racing wheels through to more premium wheel bundles.
 Their stand-out products all mainly sit in the middle ground between the two.
 These products include racing wheels that sit above Logitech’s budget wheel offerings, but not quite at the same premium level as Fanatec.